krishpatel2067/Strava-Running-Analysis-Manager/README.md

+Please note: this project has been changed to be a web app, so this repository will not be committed to from here on out.
+I have the web app version of this project ongoing, which will become public soon.

+Old README:

 # Strava Running Analysis Manager

 **Please keep in mind that this is a long-term, work-in-progress project!** It lurks in the background as I complete other, shorter passion projects in parallel.